opensearch-project/dashboards-maps/DEVELOPER_GUIDE.md

 ### Backports

-The Github backport workflow creates backport PRs automatically for PRs with label `backport <backport-branch-name>`.
+The GitHub backport workflow creates backport PRs automatically for PRs with label `backport <backport-branch-name>`.
 Label should be attached to the original PR, backport workflow starts when original PR merged to main branch.
 For example, if a PR on main needs to be backported to `1.x` branch, add a label `backport 1.x` to the PR and make sure the backport workflow runs on the PR along with other checks.
 Once this PR is merged to main, the workflow will create a backport PR to the `1.x` branch.